How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 5. Check Your Headlight Aim

-It’s possible that the glare you’re seeing… is coming from your car.
+The glare you’re seeing… may be coming from your car.
 Misaligned headlights can bounce light off the road surface, signs, and moisture in all the wrong ways—directly back into your line of sight.

 Signs your headlights may be out of alignment: